 2. Evaluate Your Prescription Costs

-Prescriptions are what many people blame for driving up their healthcare costs.
+Prescription drugs, not doctors, are what many seniors blame for driving up their healthcare costs.
 Part D prescription benefits are included with most Medicare Advantage plans.
-It would be best if you made sure that the plan you choose covers your medication at a price you can afford.
+It would be best if you made sure that the plan you choose covers your drugs at a price you can afford.

 3. Understand Your Additional Coverage Needs